 Cast-iron cookware has been used for centuries because of its durability and ability to withstand high temperatures without becoming warped or cracked.

 If your pot or pan is wobbly enough that it is unsafe to use on your heat source it is time to replace it for your physical safety.
 You can prevent your cast-iron pan from warping by:

 - Not excessively heating the pan at high temperatures without placing any food in it

-- Same in reverse do not try to cool your cast-iron down quickly
+- The same in reverse do not try to cool your cast iron down quickly

 - Clean thoroughly and store in a place away from humidity

 Why does cast iron cookware corrode?
 Over time, you may notice the metal can start to rust or corrode.
 This happens when moisture seeps into the pores of the pan and reacts with the metal.
 The result is that your favorite pan, pot, skillet, or Dutch oven starts to turn black in spots and may even flake off in chunks.

 You don’t have to give up on your cast-iron pans just yet!
 There are ways you can prevent corrosion from happening again so you’ll never have to worry about it again.

 - Clean the cookware with a wire brush